 The biggest obstacle to printing stationery at home is cutting down to size.
 Some printers can’t handle small papers, or if you print a bleed design (a design that goes off the edge of the paper), you have to print it on larger paper and cut down to size.
 I don’t have room in my office for a large industrial paper cutter (and they’re a big investment).
 So I often get my stationery prints cut at FedEx or a local print shop after printing!

 Creating samples not only gets you familiar with the process of printing your work, but it also gives you something to take photos of to develop a portfolio!
 If you want to know how to start a stationery business – samples are key!
 You can use stationery mockups, but clients will want to see photos of your work in real life.
 And they’ll neverrrr be able to tell if they’re fake (unless you use celebrity names, so don’t do that).

 Here’s a video showing you how to style stationery photos – include some of your branding elements to keep things cohesive:

 Flatlay photos perform better online than angled shots, but those are valuable if you want to put them in a product listing, so take a variety of shots.

-Yes, this will all cost you money, but both of these printers have small minimum quantities.
+Yes, this will all cost you money, but both of these stationery printers I’ve shared have small minimum quantities.
 Plus, any business will require investment to get started.
 Spending a little now will give you the experience to avoid major mistakes and issues on larger jobs in the future.
 Not to mention the money these samples will bring in once you’re able to accurately showcase your work!